Last updated:

 Apply for support

 As part of the application process, you will need to provide your National Insurance number, bank details, details of income and expenditure, and upload proof of ID, proof of address and copies of bank statements.
-After you apply, the council’s welfare and benefits team will respond within five working days.
+You will be asked to provide evidence of both the crisis and your financial situation:

 Apply for the Crisis and Resilience Fund